Blocks are the base for every page

 💡 The full-height and full-width options are widely used for modern designs.

-💡 Please note that existing links to this block will no longer work when you change its name.
+💡 Note that if you change the name, existing links to this block will no longer work.

 The background of a block can be set in the Background settings.
 Here you have 5 different settings that style your background.

-• Background color - Here, you can set a background color that will display for your entire block.
+Background color - Set a background color that will display for your entire block.

 If you have control over the dimensions of your background image or background video, we recommend the following resolutions for each view mode: